-Grade I: This involves minor tears in the muscle fibers; hip flexors still have some range of motion and function with less than 10 degree deficit.
-Patients should be able to continue a physical activity or sport immediately after the injury.
+Grade I: minor tears in the muscle fibers; hip flexors still have some range of motion and function.
+You may be able to continue a physical activity or sport immediately after the injury.

-Grade II: There is greater tear in a number of muscle fibers “without complete muscle rupture.”
-Range of motion is decreased by 10 to 25 degrees, and patients could not continue the sport or physical activity.
+Grade II: There’s greater tear in a number of muscle fibers “without complete muscle rupture.”
+Range of motion is decreased by 10 to 25 degrees, and you can not continue the sport or physical activity.

-Grade III: This is a complete muscle rupture where patients often are in severe pain with more than a 25% loss of range of motion.
+Grade III: This is a complete muscle rupture where you are in severe pain with more than a 25% loss of range of motion.

-This grading system is based on the research of various scientists and clinicians since 1966, and many have attempted to refine the definition and diagnosis.
-While much of these research do not pertain to hip flexors, clinicians should be able to extrapolate this information when treating hip flexor pain.
+This grading system has been around since 1966, and many have attempted to refine the definition and diagnosis.
+While much of the research does not pertain to hip flexors, clinicians should be able to extrapolate this information when treating hip flexor pain.